realmazharhussain/gdm-tools/README.md

 This is a set of tools for Gnome's Display/Login Manager (GDM).

-Currently, it includes only gdm-theme tool.
+Currently, it includes only 'gdm-theme' tool and 'gnomeconf2gdm'.

+## gnomeconf2gdm

+A script that gets Settings from Gnome Desktop and applies them to GDM

 ## gdm-theme